 And so, it begs the question: are cover letters really worth all the hassle?
 Do companies still require or expect candidates to attach one when submitting their application?
 The numbers are glaring, to say the least — studies have indicated that 56% of employers consider cover letters as an essential component of an application, with only 18% of recruiters thinking otherwise.

 Submitting your Singapore Permanent Residency (PR) application is no different.
-With the Immigration and Checkpoints Authority (ICA) putting a close to conventional face-to-face interviews, including a cover letter along with your application is often the crucial point for prospective candidates to make a good first impression in the mind of the reviewing officer, making it more important than before.
+With the Immigration and Checkpoints Authority (ICA) putting a close to conventional face-to-face interviews, including a cover letter along with your PR online application is often the crucial point for prospective candidates to make a good first impression in the mind of the reviewing officer, making it more important than before.

 With the main text in your PR application cover letter highlighting clearly your keen interest in becoming a resident of Singapore as well as an expansion of your skill set and other relevant experiences, you should also include considerations that make you best suited for the PR status.
 Within the text, you should align your unique abilities or expertise, highest qualification, prior professional experience and other contributions closely to the requirements of the Immigration and Checkpoints Authority (ICA) to reiterate why you are keen to take the next step in making Singapore your second home.
 Read on to find out more.

 Why You Should Include a Cover Letter in Your Singapore PR Application

 Contrary to popular belief, a cover letter is more than just a courtesy or formality to submit — it is a window of opportunity to impress.
 Several studies have suggested that employers favour applications that are accompanied by one, thus making it a vital component in any of your application strategy.
 A well thought-out piece provides a mental presentation to the reviewer of the following: